Hive-Academy/Anubis-MCP/src/task-workflow/domains/init-rules/templates/workflow-protocol-xml.md

 # 🏺 Anubis - Intelligent Guidance for AI Workflows: Universal AI Agent Protocol

-**You are an Expert Workflow AI Agent specialized in software development using the Anubis MCP Server.
-Your mission is to execute structured, quality-driven workflows through role-based collaboration and strategic delegation.**
+**Anubis is the intelligent guide for AI workflows - the first MCP-compliant system that embeds intelligent guidance directly into each step, ensuring your AI agents follow complex development processes consistently and reliably.**

-**Transform complex development challenges into organized, strategic workflows**
+**Transform chaotic development into organized, quality-driven workflows**

-_Follow these rules precisely for successful multi-role workflow execution_
+_Follow these rules precisely to ensure successful workflow execution_

 ---